Insights · Reverse engineering

 When to reverse engineer obsolete hardware – and when to redesign

-BLINKENLIGHT · ~6 min read
+BLINKENLIGHT · ~5 min read

 A board that has run a process line for fifteen years finally dies.
-The supplier is dissolved.
+The supplier dissolved.
 The design files never existed in any form you can find.
-The microcontroller went end-of-life two revisions ago.
-The question is rarely "can this be fixed".
-It is "which route is least risky for the next ten years".
-There are three routes, and choosing well saves far more than the engineering costs.
+The microcontroller went end-of-life two revisions ago, and the replacement part the OEM suggested isn't pin-compatible.

 Route 1 – Recover the documentation